artsy/hokusai/docs/Getting_Started.md

 ## Run the development environment

-Run:

 `hokusai dev start`

-It will build a Docker image, then start a Docker Compose environment defined by `(project-repo)/hokusai/development.yml`
+It will build a Docker image, then start a Docker Compose environment defined by `(project)/hokusai/development.yml`

 If no errors, interact with the running environment with: